mattkoch614/redcap-ddp/README.md

 unit: unit tests devised during testing.
 Not required for running DDP.
 utils: Miscellaneous files (this is where constants.php goes)

+Do not set the sticky bit (rws) as part of the folder permissions or REDCap will be unauthorized to pull data!

 Installation and Configuration
 ------------------------------